 M.S.
 Mechanical Engineering, University of Pittsburgh

 Mr. Mitchell joined ARL in 2015 as a Research and Development Engineer after working for seven years in the precision machine design industry.
-He has knowledge and experience in design, manufacturing, and testing which he utilizes on the laser powder bed additive manufacturing (LPBAM) and directed energy deposition (DED) processes.
+He has knowledge and experience in design, manufacturing, and testing which he utilizes on the laser-based Powder Bed Fusion (PBF) Additive Manufacturing and Directed Energy Deposition (DED) processes.

 Ph.D.
 Materials Science, University of Wisconsin